 In a nutshell.

 Founded in 2016, Limeadestand Works empowers people by facilitating a process of discovering their own voices and personal power, curating their stories, and helping them reclaim their own inner sparks.
-We are a small, independent brand communications and public relations service in Northwestern Oregon.
+We are a small, independent brand communications and public relations service in Northwestern Oregon, serving the region's world-famous community of artists, crafters, makers, and DIYers whose desire is to turn their creative sparks into a sustainable income source.

 We promote human dignity through micro-enterprise.